Learn how to use the gross/net weight feature of the Melba software.

 5 x (1 + 20%) = 6 kg (calculated automatically by the system)

 The cost of these 6kg of apples is equal:

 6.00 x (10.00 / 12.80) = 7.68 €

 * Item weight and volume units are always net when used in a recipe.
 Piece units, on the other hand, refer to gross weight.
-The tool automatically applies the percentage of loss or gain on them.
+The system automatically applies the percentage of loss or gain on them.

 To help you understand the material losses, you will find below a summary table of the percentages of waste to be taken into account for common ingredients: